 This information has been written for patients, their families and friends and the general public to help them understand more about a rare form of cancer known as spindle cell sarcoma.
-This section will detail what spindle cell sarcoma is and how this tumour type can be diagnosed and treated.
+This page will detail what spindle cell sarcoma is and how this tumour type can be diagnosed and treated.

 Spindle cell sarcoma is a soft-tissue tumour which can start in the bone.
 Spindle cell sarcomas of the bone are often found in the arms, legs and pelvis.
-They most commonly arise in patients over the age of 40 and are extremely rare - making up just 2-5% of all primary bone cancer cases.
+They most commonly arise in patients over the age of 40 and are extremely rare, making up just 2-5% of all primary bone cancer cases.

 - Pleomorphic Undifferentiated Sarcoma (previously known as Malignant Fibrous Histiocytoma)